 - Builds a sense of community within the Honors Program.

-- Individual service projects completed within St. Lawrence County and approved by the service committee
+- Individual service projects proposed by an Honors student and approved by the service committee.

-- No more than one fourth of the required hours can be fulfilled from each of options C and D.
+- No more than one fourth of the required hours can be fulfilled by option C.

 - At least half of the service hours must be performed while the student is at Clarkson.